bucs445fall2025/project-uchiha-clan/sprints/ch8_sprint/sprint_notes.md

 ### Team Work Assignments

 Jack: Implement Tailwind
 Derek: Work on making search and filtering more powerful, combining functionality
+Jackson: Implement comment feature into recipes so users can leave feedback